Millions of people are non-medical users of pain relievers, agency says

 If you search on the Internet for “Where to get help for prescription drug abuse?” search results are in the millions.
 Trying to find the best treatment options for yourself or a loved one can be overwhelming.
 But it is not impossible.

-The Substance Abuse and Mental Health Services Administration, known as SAMHSA, estimates that in 2012, 4.9 million people in the United States older than 11 were nonmedical users of pain relievers.
-On SAMHSA's website, it offers an online Behavioral Health Treatment Services locator where individuals can type in their ZIP code and get directions to treatment centers in their community.
+The Substance Abuse and Mental Health Services Administration, known as SAMHSA, estimates that in 2014 about 15 million people in the United States older than 12 were non-medical users of pain relievers.
+On SAMHSA’s website, it offers an online Behavioral Health Treatment Services locator where individuals can type in their ZIP code and get directions to treatment centers in their community.